gopheracademy/gopheracademy-web/content/code-generation-from-the-ast.md

 What about the symbol table?
-The symbol table is another data structure used by the compiler where every variable you declare is complemented with meta-data such as it's type (int vs string).
-In some languages you might see it's scope or location in source.
-In go we have access to the receiver, the package name, whether or not it's visible or not, etc.
+The symbol table is another data structure used by the compiler where every variable you declare is complemented with meta-data such as its type (int vs string).
+In some languages you might see its scope or location in source.
+In Go we have access to the receiver, the package name, whether or not it's visible or not, etc.

 In many languages the lexer will first come along and tokenize everything in your code.